tdbe/openxr-vulkan-gamedev-framework/Readme.md

 ### Queries

-* If you're familiar with e.g. "Entity Queries" from Unity ECS, a "query" here would be a job we run on each chunk of a `GameWorld'`s `GameDataPool` or `ArchetypeGameDataPool`, and check yourself whatever you want: the entity's ID, archetype mask, specific component value etc.
+* If you're familiar with e.g. "Entity Queries" from Unity ECS, a "query" here would be a job we run on each element of a chunk of a `GameWorld'`s `GameDataPool` or `ArchetypeGameDataPool`, and check yourself whatever you want: the entity's ID, archetype mask, specific component value etc.

 ### ECB (Entity Command Buffer)